Storyflow Logo

 Pricing: $15/month or $165/year.
 31-day trial.

-Pros: Mature backlink paradigm, block-based granularity, active power-user community.
+Pros: Mature backlink paradigm, block-based granularity, active and knowledgeable power-user community.

-Cons: Not canvas-paradigm, AI features are limited, pricing is high.
+Cons: Not canvas-paradigm, AI features are limited, pricing is high, the learning curve is steep.

 12. Anytype (Best Open-Source Local-First PKM)